 Some of the best baby monitors are traditional self-contained units that include the camera unit (to place in your nursery) and the parent unit (with the video display).
 Some more modern baby monitors use a camera that connects to wifi and you can watch the video feed on your smart phone.
 We indicate this difference for each baby monitor.
-After our buying guide, at the end of the article you can find more details about how we evaluated each model, and details about the differences between traditional versus wifi baby monitors.
 Be sure to also check out our reviews of the best baby monitor with sound only.

 This is the #1 best overall baby monitor on our list, and on many of the major baby product websites.
 It's the Cadillac (or Lexus?) of baby monitors and has tons of fantastic features.
 In our testing, we found the video display to be very high quality during both daytime and nighttime conditions.
 The audio was very high quality as well, and the two-way intercom lets you talk to your baby or sing them a little goodnight lullaby without getting out of bed.
 We also thought it had great range and good battery life when it's not plugged in.
 We took it into the back and front yards, without any issues with reception.
 Bells and whistles abound: this unit has the remotely adjustable pan/tilt/zoom camera, integrated two-way audio intercom system (just push the talk button), baby room temperature monitor, the ability to do digital audio only (screen off for nighttime), and encrypted wireless communication.
 That adjustable pan allows you to pivot the camera remotely up to 270-degrees left-right, and the adjustable tilt allows you to pivot the camera up to 120-degrees up and down.
 Super convenient when the camera is positioned close up and your baby moves to the other side of the crib, or the camera gets accidentally bumped or repositioned during the day.
 The Infant Optics DXR-8 video baby monitor is also expandable up to 4 cameras to place in various locations in your home, and you just press a button on the receiver to toggle between the various camera locations.
 You can't see all of them at once on the screen of the handheld monitor, but it was easy enough to toggle through the different camera feeds.
 We also found that the menu is very user-friendly and it's easy to take advantage of all the advanced functions.
 But you will pay for all this greatness, coming in around $165-175.
 There is also a relatively inexpensive add-on wide angle lens (see the wide angle lens here) that gives you a much wider viewing angle (170-degrees, which is nearly the same angle as your eyes) to accommodate up-close scenes (like if you place the camera along the edge of the crib).
 Overall, this is a truly excellent, highly reliable baby monitor with some great features, a great reputation, and is the perfect trade-off for screen size versus portability and battery life.
 The parents who tested this baby monitor for us fell in love with it, and all had great things to say in their reviews, including its reliability, quality, ease of use, and the accuracy of the temperature display.
 We definitely can't say that for all of the baby monitors on this list!
 There is only one con that we found with this baby monitor: an audible beep when you turn the unit off (only on the base unit, not on the camera), which might wake your partner when you quickly turn the unit on/off just to check on your baby in the middle of the night.
 But that's pretty minor and only one of our testing parents brought it up in their review.
 Also, according to our Facebook followers the newest version no longer has that beep (we're getting a new testing unit now).
 In our opinion, this baby monitor passed our testing with flying colors, and we think it's worth every penny!
 Interested?
 You can check out the Infant Optics DXR-8 here.
 Want something about half the price with fewer features?
 Check out the earlier version of this baby monitor: the Infant Optics DXR-5, also a great option for a little less cash.